CameronBodine/PINGMapper/README.md

 - (Path preceded by `r`): `humFile = r“C:\Users\cam\Documents\Programs\PINGMapper\Rec00012.DAT”`
 - (Single forward slash): `humFile = “C:/Users/dwhealdo/Documents/Programs/PINGMapper/Rec00012.DAT”`

-4. On line 44, update temperature `t=10` with average temperature during scan.
+4. Line 46: Update temperature `t=10` with average temperature during scan.

-5. On line 46, choose the numper of pings to export per sonar tile.
+5. Line 47: Choose the number of pings to export per sonar tile.
 This can be any value but all testing has been performed on chunk sizes of 500.

+6. Line 48-49: Export un-rectified sonar tiles with water column present AND/OR water column removed.
+NOTE: in order to rectify sonar imagery, un-rectified sonar tiles must be exported first.

+7. Line 50 (NOT IMPLEMENTED): Automatically detect depth from sonar imagery.

+8. Line 51: Smooth the depth data before removing water column.
+This may help with any strange issues or noisy depth data.

+9. Line 54-55: Export georectified sonar imagery (water-column-present AND/OR water-column-removed/slant-range-corrected) for use in GIS.
+NOTE: in order to rectify sonar imagery, un-rectified sonar tiles must be exported first.

+12. Save the file.

-6. Run PING Mapper:
+11. Run PING Mapper:
 ```
 python main.py
 ```